 Preparation of wijis’ solution:

-Eight grams (8g) of iodine trichloride was dissolved in 200ml glacial acetic acid.
-Nine grams (9g) of iodine was dissolved in 300ml carbon tetrachloride.
+8gms of iodine trichloride was dissolved in 200ml glacial acetic acid.
+9gms of iodine was dissolved in 300ml carbon tetrachloride.
 The two solutions were mixed and diluted to 1000ml with glacial acetic acid.

 Peroxide Value

-Procedure: One gram (1g) of oil was weighed into a clean dry boiling tube and 1g of powdered potassium iodide and 20ml of solvent mixture was added (2 vol glacial acetic acid + 1 vol chloroform).
+One gram (1g) of oil was weighed into a clean dry boiling tube and 1g of powdered potassium iodide and 20ml of solvent mixture was added (2 vol glacial acetic acid + 1 vol chloroform).
 The tube was placed in boiling water and allowed to boil vigorously for not more than 30 seconds.
-The contents was poured quickly into a flask containing 20ml of potassium iodide solution (5%), and the tube was washed twice with 25ml water and tirate with 0.002M sodium thiosulphate solution using starch.
+The contents were poured quickly into a flask containing 20ml of potassium iodide solution (5%), and the tube was washed twice with 25ml water and titrate with 0.002M sodium thiosulphate solution using starch.
 A blank was performed at the same time.

 (i) = 7.8D